Pre-Departure Information | Nairobi to Cairo

 Malaria – There is malaria in the areas we visit.
 Malaria tablets offer only partial protection against malaria so avoid mosquito bites.
 Mosquitoes come out in the evening, wear long trousers and sleeves plus socks as mosquitoes tend to bite around the feet and ankles.
 Use insect repellent containing Deet.
 The use of repellents and covering up is as effective as the use of tablets, so by coupling both methods, you should be malaria free.
 In Africa buy a can of fly/bug spray to clear your tent.

-On our last Trans Africa trip, most people used Doxycycline as a malaria preventative.
-They start Mauritania and stopped in Egypt.
-Put on long pants at night, use repellant and fly spray your tents before retiring.
+On our previous Trans Africa trip most people used Doxycycline as a malaria preventative.
+They combined this with long pants at night.
+Plus use repellent and fly spray your tents before retiring.
 Doxycycline is available cheaply in most countries.

 In Africa buy a malaria cure – standard medical procedure in malarial zones is if you have a fever of unknown origin is to treat it as malaria first to stop it quickly.